Guilty Gear X2 updated versions

 Guilty Gear X2 (released as Guilty Gear XX: The Midnight Carnival in Japan) is a 2D fighting video game developed by Arc System Works, and published by Sammy Studios.
 It was first released on May 23, 2002 for Japanese arcades, and later ported to the PlayStation 2 for North America in 2003.
 The game received a series of updated revisions for several platforms, each containing various adjustments: Guilty Gear X2 #Reload (2003), Guilty Gear XX Slash (2005), Guilty Gear XX Accent Core (2006), Guilty Gear XX Accent Core Plus (2008), and Guilty Gear XX Accent Core Plus R (2012).

 Although each installment has received both praise and criticism for its particularities, all the Guilty Gear X2 updated versions have generally been well received by critics.
 Graphics, online option and its price were the aspects most praised for the first update, while Accent Core divided opinions about its innovations and was panned by its Wii controls.
 Core Plus was the source of much praise, although it was not totally satisfying for reviewers; Plus R is the one that has the lowest average scores from GameRankings and Metacritic.
 However, as of 2022, Plus R is currently the highest rated traditional 2D fighting game on Steam.
 Sales-wise, there is a decline from #Reload to Core Plus.

 Guilty Gear X2 #Reload

 Guilty Gear X2 #Reload (released as Guilty Gear XX: The Midnight Carnival #Reload in Japan) (ギルティギア イグゼクス シャープリロード, Giruti Gia Iguzekusu Shāpu Rirōdo) is the first updated version of Guilty Gear X2.
-Adjustments on balance high-level play were made and Robo-Ky was made playable from the beginning.
+Adjustments on balance high-level play were made and Robo-Ky, whose moveset was heavily reworked from vanilla X2, was made playable from the beginning.
 The number of challenges in Mission Mode was increased to 100, Survival Mode has 1000 levels in #Reload, and the player can damage the enemy normally or perform combos to gain next level quicker. #Reload also featured a comprehensive training mode sans combo demos or tutorials, creating a Watch option where one can allow the CPU to take over and fight the CPU.
 It also first featured the COUNTER option to allow practicing attacks on the opponent as counterhits, which usually mean greater damage and different properties.